How to Fix Insulin Resistance Naturally

 Reduce Inflammation

-Omega-3 fats (salmon, chia seeds)
+Omega-3 fats (found in salmon and chia seeds)

 Whole, unprocessed foods